hamzeen/hamzeen/README.md

 ### Hi there!

-Thanks for dropping by,I am a Senior Software Engineer with 10 years of experience.
+Thanks for dropping by, I am a Senior Software Engineer with 10 years of experience.
 [Here](http://hamzeen.github.com) you can find my portfolio.

 ### Links